benders5e/benders5e/firebender.md

 The Northern Shaolin style emphasizes "kicking over hand fighting", or prioritizing one's legwork as opposed to the arms.
 Kicks are meant to "extend as far as possible without compromising balance-->

 #### Chaquan
 You are an expert in acrobatics and agile, graceful movements.
-You gain +5 to your speed and proficiency in Acrobatics.
+You gain proficiency in Acrobatics and +5 to your speed.
 If you already have proficiency, you gain expertise.

 #### Seven Stars
 You favor a style that utilizes momentary bursts of extreme power at the expense of your defense.
 At the beginning of your turn, you can choose to decrease your AC for the next turn by 2 to add +2 to the damage dealt by all your attacks that hit.